Chart Color Schemes

 Population

-Population growth drivers in Andergrove - Beaconsfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Andergrove - Beaconsfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Andergrove - Beaconsfield's population is approximately 17,092 as of Aug 2025.
-This figure reflects an increase of 1,268 people since the 2021 Census, which recorded a population of 15,824.
-The ABS estimated resident population in Jun 2024 was 16,860, with an additional 313 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 973 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Andergrove - Beaconsfield's population grew by 8.0% between the 2021 Census and Aug 2025, exceeding both the SA3 area (6.6%) and the SA4 region, making it a growth leader in the area.
-Natural growth contributed approximately 39.0% of overall population gains during recent periods, with interstate migration and overseas migration also being positive factors.
+Andergrove-Beaconsfield's population was 17,097 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 1,273 people from the 2021 Census total of 15,824, indicating an 8.0% growth rate.
+The change is inferred from ABS' estimated resident population of 16,860 in June 2024 and validated new addresses since then.
+This results in a density ratio of 973 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Andergrove-Beaconsfield's growth exceeded the SA3 area (6.6%) and SA4 region, marking it as a growth leader.
+Natural growth contributed approximately 39.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Projected demographic shifts indicate an above median population growth for regional areas nationally by 2041, with the area expected to increase by 3,012 persons, reflecting a total increase of 16.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Considering projected demographic shifts, an above median population growth of regional areas nationally is projected, with the area expected to increase by 3,012 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 16.2% over the 17 years.

 Frequently Asked Questions - Population